danilo-dessi/SuperNoder/README.md

 OUT_L2_SUPERNODES.txt   ->  the list of motifs collapsed in supernodes after two iterations

-The label L1 and L2 indicate that results refer to the first and second iteration respectively
+The label L1 and L2 indicate that results refer to the first and second iteration respectively.

 # Test Folder
 The folder 'test' contains our mapping of the yeast network nodes on five levels of the Gene-Ontology terms ontology.